QasimK/arch-desktop/src/42_direnv.md

 # direnv

-Unfortunately this is in the AUR.
+Unfortunately, like other good things, this is in the AUR.